Labor in the Shadow of the Law

 August 4, 2014—Each day, millions of people in the United States labor in the shadow of the law.
 In Life Interrupted: Trafficking into Forced Labor in the United States, Associate Professor Denise Brennan examines the stories of former victims to show how trafficking persists and what we can do to help individuals rebuild their lives.

-Brennan, chair of the anthropology department, has spent ten years collecting research about men and women who have received T Non Immigrant Status visas (T-visas), which are set aside specifically for trafficking victims in the United States.
+Brennan, chair of the anthropology department, has spent ten years collecting research about men and women who have received T Non-Immigrant Status visas (T-visas), which are set aside specifically for trafficking victims in the United States.
 Each year, the United States can offer up to 5,000 T-visas, and yet, only 4,000 of these visas have been granted in the last 14 years.
-A number of problems—from the term “trafficking” to conflicting government policies—has led to a misunderstanding of trafficking and the needs of its victims.
+A number of problems—from the term “trafficking” to conflicting government policies—have led to a misunderstanding of trafficking and the needs of its victims.

 The term “trafficking,” Brennan admits, is confusing.
 It is often conflated with only sex trafficking and often confused with smuggling, the act of illegally bringing workers into the country.
 Trafficking refers to people who work (paid or unpaid) under “force, fraud, or coercion,” according to the Trafficking and Victims Protection Act.
 But Brennan is also concerned about the millions of migrant workers who work in “rampant and unfettered exploitation.”